ChristianVillalba/react_difference_declarative_and_imperative_programming/README.md

 Ice | f(-30°) |
 Water | f(20°) |

-Translating to code,  we would probably keep track of a variable.
+Translating to code,  we would like to keep track of a variable.
 We would define how our user interface would change depending on different values of that variable.
 And this kind of programming is known as declarative programming.
 We're declaring how our user interface should look under different conditions depending upon the state.